 An early George Formby classic, resuscitated for Hallowe’en.

-ALWYN TURNER remembers Tony Blair, as we knew him twenty years ago.
+ALWYN TURNER remembers Tony Blair, as we knew him at the start of his premiership.

 ALWYN TURNER remembers Sam Hague, 19th-century Yorkshire clog-dancer turned minstrel impresario.